 Peacocks Dream, 2018

-Peacocks Dream is an exploration of the disorientation and loss of those left behind: the story is told through a garden of mazes, evoking the dizziness and disorientation that grief produces.
-I am able to imagine now, as an adult, my grandmother Ratna Sujir’s loss, when her two sons died, one, my father far away in Canada, so far away from ‘home’ in Mangalore, India.
+I am able to imagine now, as an adult, my grandmother Ratna Sujir’s loss, when her husband died, followed shortly after by the death of her two sons, one, my father far away in Canada, so far away from ‘home’ in Mangalore.
 The movement of the peacocks through the landscape invites the viewers to move into the stereoscopic 3D of the video work, to experience the dizzying space of her story.

 Since 2005, I have been working with stereoscopic 3D (S3D) video, an old technology from the mid 1800’s, that keeps getting renewed as the industry changes.
 Stereoscopic 3D video space, I have found, works well with themes of migration, as it gives a haptic sense of screen space, that you can walk into, that you can reach out to touch, that you can feel.
+I am working towards the construction of a felt space of displacement.
+For me, stereoscopic 3D (S3D) video spaces are elastic and dream-like places, ephemeral, yet capable of extending a sensation of volume, physicality, and presence to the viewer.

-Since 2015, with the “Elastic City Spacey” series, I have made experiments with projection mapping: placing stereoscopic 3D video space into the built environment.
-The challenge of taking 3D stereoscopic work into the streets, to inhabit public dwelling spaces as well as an exhibition space, extends the art practice I have been developing and allows me to further stretch the technology and the materials into an experience of the lived dream space of diaspora that the viewers walk into.
-Over the last thirty years, I have been building a body of video and video installation artworks exploring immigration, migration, nation and culture with digs into archival documents, using a mix of fiction, fantasy and documentary with visual and audio collage techniques.
+Over the last forty years, I have been building a body of video and video installation artworks exploring immigration, migration, nation and culture with digs into archival documents, using a mix of fiction, fantasy and documentary with visual and audio collage techniques.
 Within this video work, I am using the iconic sounds and images of the peacocks to call forth a space both present and past, far away and close.

 Peacocks Dream, 2018, video still.

-Excerpt above from Peacocks Dream 1 (Stereoscopic Video anaglyph projection, with stereo audio, 15:49 minutes)
+Excerpt above from Peacocks Dream 1

 Installation image Peacocks Dream 1, (2018).
-S3D anaglyph video with stereo sound, 15 minutes, 49 seconds, from the series, “Elastic City Spacey.”
+S3D anaglyph video with stereo sound, 15 minutes, 49 seconds, from the series, “Elastic City Spacey”

-Peacocks Dream 2, (2018).
-Four minute video loop without audio, shown at the opening reception, from the series, “Elastic City Spacey.”
+Peacocks Dream 2 (2018).
+Four minute video loop without audio, shown at the opening reception, from the series, “Elastic City Spacey”

 Credits: